ioccc-src/winner/next/guidelines.md

 <p class="leftbar">
 The [IOCCC rules](rules.html), [IOCCC guidelines](guidelines.html) will be available on the [Official IOCCC website](https://www.ioccc.org) on or slightly before start of this IOCCC.
-Please check FAQ on "[how to submit](../faq.html#submit)" to see how to submit entries, on or after the start of this IOCCC, to be sure you are using the correct versions of these items before using the
+Please check our FAQ on "[how to submit](../faq.html#submit)" to see how to submit entries, on or after the start of this IOCCC, to be sure you are using the correct versions of these items before using the